Bareflank/bsl/docs/apis.md

     ??? summary "count"
         the number of elements in the array.

         !!! warning "Note"
             the count does not refer to the number of bytes, but rather the                 total number of elements.

+    ??? summary "info (optional)"
+        a `#!c++ std::pair` containing a pointer to the array (a continuous memory block) the `#!c++ bsl::dynarray` will manage and the number of elements in the array.
+If the default deleter is used, this memory must be allocated using the `#!c++ new []` operator.

+        !!! warning "Note"
+            the count does not refer to the number of bytes, but rather the                 total number of elements.